contao/docs-archive/cookbook/en/user-authentication-and-access-rights.md

 > #### info:: Note
 > Contao distinguishes between back end users ("users"), who can log into the
 > administration area, and front end users ("members"), who can log into the
 > website.
-For more information about this subject, please refer to the manual
+For more information about this subject, please refer to the [user and groups][1] section of the manual.
-> by following this [link][1].

 ## Back end